Baltic mixed forests

 The Baltic mixed forests is an ecoregion in Europe along the southwestern coasts of the Baltic Sea.
 The name was coined by the European Environment Agency.
-The same geographical area is designated as "Northern Europe: Germany, Denmark, Sweden, and Poland" ecoregion by the WWF.
+The same geographical area is designated as "Northern Europe: Denmark, Germany, Sweden, and Poland" ecoregion by the WWF.

 Distribution

 Despite the name, Baltic mixed forests are not found in any of the Baltic countries.
 These countries are instead dominated by the Sarmatic mixed forests ecoregion, with the exception of southern Lithuania, which is within the northern reaches of the Central European mixed forests.
 Rather, Baltic mixed forests are found along the western and southern shores of the Baltic Sea, comprising northwestern Poland, northeastern Germany, eastern Denmark and the very southernmost tip of Sweden.
 More specifically, they are common in lowland areas on the eastern side of the Danish peninsula and submontane areas north of the Elbe and Oder Rivers.

 Flora

 The ecoregion's natural habitat type is lowland to submontane beech and mixed beech forests.
 For the beech, European beech (Fagus sylvatica) is dominant.
 Other tree species that mix in, covers a broad array of mostly deciduous trees, but also conifer to a small extent.
 Oak, elm, ash, linden, maple, hazel, rowan and birch are common among the many deciduous trees mixed in with beech.